Jason Heyward Preview, Player Props: Dodgers vs. Guardians

 Jason Heyward At The Plate

-- Heyward has picked up a hit in 44.0% of his 91 games this year, with more than one hit in 17.6% of them.
+- Heyward has reached base via a hit in 40 games this year (of 92 played), and had multiple hits in 16 of those games.

-- Heyward has had an RBI in 19 games this season (20.9%), including seven multi-RBI outings (7.7%).
+- Heyward has had an RBI in 19 games this year (20.7%), including seven multi-RBI outings (7.6%).
 He has also driven home three or more of his team's runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.